Daylight Savings Self-Care Tips for When You’re Feeling More Tired Than Usual

 We can’t give you your hour back, but we do have some energy-boosting suggestions to help you get through the coming groggy week.

 We’ve heard it said that April is the cruelest month, but that thief of time we call March can be rough, too.
-Daylight Saving Time starts this weekend, meaning that Monday morning the alarm will go off at a time that feels extra early, and most of us will show up to work extra sleepy.
+Daylight saving time starts this weekend, meaning that Monday morning the alarm will go off at an hour that feels extra early, and most of us will show up to work extra sleepy.
 (Renegades Arizona and Hawaii, we’re looking at you admiringly right now.)

 Be Zen About It